 EXCLUSIVE: London Irish need greater finance to compete warns Crossan

-The Exiles re-enter the top-flight after their play-off final victory over with an exciting young English coaching team at the helm, but Crossan, who’s company Powerday has covered annual deficits of £2m-£3m, knows that without extra finance they will struggle to compete.
+The Exiles re-enter the top-flight after their play-off victory over Yorkshire Carnegie with an exciting young English coaching team at the helm, but Crossan, who’s company Powerday has covered annual deficits of £2m-£3m, knows that without extra finance they will struggle to compete.

 Irish lost more than £2m in season 2015-16, their last in the Premiership, and with average crowds in the falling to just 4,000, Crossan will stump up nearly double that amount this year after maintaining a Premiership-standard squad.